Home › How Litigation Costs Behave > How cost accumulates without any single causeHow cost accumulates without any single cause

 Each element influences the others.

-Cost develops progressively, without a distinct point of origin.
+Cost develops progressively, without a distinct point of origin, and without the full trajectory being visible at the time decisions are made.